LKirst/lie-esl/_pages/LK_Checklist_DiscussionEssay_B1.md

 ## The writing plan

 Does your plan include notes for the introduction?
-Does the introduction as you plan it ...

-- catch the readers attention

-- briefly explain the issue

-- lead up to a thesis statement, which presents both sides of the issue

 Does your plan include notes for the body of your text?
 You should have **at least two body paragraphs (one for each side of the issue)**.
 For every